Physical and Mental Health

 • Understand that ups and downs are normal during study abroad.
 Check in often and seek support if you are feeling ups and downs that are more intense than expected.

-• Connect with the Counseling Center, Office of Disability Services, Student Health Services, and OIED prior to departure to set up onsite care with a mental health care professional, should you require this support.
+• Connect with the Counseling Center, Office of Disability Services, Student Health Services, and OIP prior to departure to set up onsite care with a mental health care professional, should you require this support.

 • Plan to bring sufficient amounts of prescriptions with you for the entire duration of your program.
-Work with your medical practitioner and OIED to be sure you can safely bring all necessary prescriptions abroad.
+Work with your medical practitioner and OIP to be sure you can safely bring all necessary prescriptions abroad.

 Resources